How to Calculate Your TDEE

 TDEE (Total Daily Energy Expenditure) represents the total number of calories your body burns in a day.
-It's the cornerstone of any nutritional strategy: without knowing this number, it's impossible to know how much to eat to lose weight, gain it, or maintain your current shape.
-This guide explains how to calculate it accurately and use it daily.
+It is the cornerstone of any nutritional strategy: without knowing this number, it's impossible to know how much to eat to lose weight, gain it, or maintain your current shape.
+This guide explains how to calculate it precisely and use it daily.

 Steps

 BMR represents the energy your body consumes at complete rest.
-Use the Harris-Benedict or Mifflin-St Jeor formula by entering your weight, height, age, and sex.
-For a 30-year-old man weighing 80 kg and measuring 180 cm, the Mifflin formula gives approximately 1,800 kcal.
+Use the Harris-Benedict or Mifflin-St Jeor formula by entering your weight, height, age, and gender.
+For an 80 kg, 180 cm, 30-year-old male, the Mifflin formula gives about 1 800 kcal.

-Be honest about your actual activity level, not what you'd like it to be.
-Sedentary means a desk job with no exercise.
-Moderately active corresponds to 3-5 workouts per week.
+Be honest about your actual activity, not what you'd like it to be.
+Sedentary means an office job with no exercise.
+Moderately active corresponds to 3-5 workout sessions per week.
 Most people overestimate their activity level.

 To lose weight, subtract 300 to 500 kcal from your TDEE.
 To gain mass, add 200 to 400 kcal.
-A deficit that's too aggressive (more than 700 kcal) slows down metabolism and causes cravings — it's better to go slow.
+A deficit that is too aggressive (more than 700 kcal) slows down the metabolism and causes cravings — it's better to go gradually.

 Weigh yourself under the same conditions every morning and note the weekly average.
 If your weight doesn't move after 2 weeks at "maintenance", your TDEE is correct.
 If you lose or gain weight, adjust by 100-200 kcal.

-Manual formulas work, but an automated calculator avoids rounding errors and compares multiple formulas instantly.
-The main thing is to understand the logic behind the number, then let the tool do the math.
+Manual formulas work, but an automated calculator prevents rounding errors and compares multiple formulas instantly.
+The key is to understand the logic behind the number, then let the tool do the math.

-TDEE combines your Basal Metabolic Rate (BMR), the thermic effect of food (about 10% of ingested calories), and the energy expended through physical activity.
-It's your actual daily calorie budget.
-Knowing this number allows you to eat exactly what you need — neither too much nor too little.
+TDEE combines your Basal Metabolic Rate (BMR), the thermic effect of food (about 10 % of calories ingested), and energy expended through physical activity.
+It is your actual daily calorie budget.
+Knowing this number allows you to eat exactly what you need — not too much, not too little.
 Without a reliable TDEE, counting calories is like navigating without a compass.
-It's also the basis for calculating your macros and planning your meals consistently.
+It is also the basis for calculating your macros and planning your meals consistently.

-The number one mistake is overestimating your activity level: 3 sessions of 45 minutes a week puts you at "lightly active," not "very active."
-Second trap: using TDEE as a fixed number when it fluctuates based on season, stress, and sleep quality.
-Third error: applying a deficit that's too sharp, which triggers metabolic compensation mechanisms.
-Adjust gradually and observe results over 2-3 weeks before changing anything.
+The number one mistake is overestimating your activity level: 3 sessions of 45 minutes per week puts you at "lightly active", not "very active".
+Second pitfall: using TDEE as a fixed number when it fluctuates based on season, stress, and sleep quality.
+Third error: applying a deficit that is too brutal, which triggers metabolic compensation mechanisms.
+Adjust gradually and observe the results over 2-3 weeks before changing anything.

 FoodCraft Tip